 In Saudi Arabia, the registration of generic drugs is linked to patent protection.
-To harmonise innovation with market access, the Saudi Food and Drug Authority (SFDA) mandates that both the generic applicant and the innovator company follow defined procedures that protect intellectual property while enabling the timely market entry of generics.
+To harmonize innovation with market access, the Saudi Food and Drug Authority (SFDA) mandates that both the generic and innovator companies follow defined procedures that protect Intellectual Property (IP) while enabling the timely market entry of generics.

-In this article, we outline the key steps that both generic and innovator companies must take regarding patents.
+In this article, we outline the key requirements that both generic and innovator companies must consider regarding patents.

 Table of contents